GET STARTED

 The Q3 Employee Sentiment Index revealed that the average worker has just under 16 days of annual leave accrued.
 But worryingly, almost a quarter of Australian workers have accrued the yearly annual leave entitlement of four weeks (20 working days).

-In New Zealand, New Zealand workers have accrued an average of 15.3 days of annual leave, a slight decrease of 15.8 days from last year.
+In New Zealand, New Zealand employee have accrued an average of 15.3 days of annual leave, a slight decrease of 15.8 days from last year.
 One in five New Zealand workers have accrued the yearly annual leave entitlement of four weeks/20 working days or more saved.

-Regarding personal leave, the average New Zealand worker has 12 days of leave saved,
+Regarding personal leave, the average New Zealand employee has 112 days of leave saved, close to two days more than in Q3 2022 (10.6 days).

 Three strategies to reduce leave liability